- Who We Serve

 Do happier employees really mean happier customers?
 Without giving too much away, the results of my exploration will almost certainly surprise you.
 Not because happy employees don’t mean happier customers (in general they do).
-But because of the potentially worrisome connections between employee performance and happiness, and customer engagement.
+But because of the potentially worrisome connections between employee performance and happiness with the employee experience, and customer engagement.

 No Shocker: High Employee Engagement Yields Good Business Results.
 (But…)

 Earlier this month, RagingWire – a data center firm that boasts the highest customer loyalty scores in their industry – published an excellent blog post about employee engagement and customer experience.
-They feel these scores wouldn’t be possible without a real dedication to employee experience, which they’ve encapsulated into 10 handy tips (see them at right).
+They feel these scores wouldn’t be possible without a real dedication to employee experience, which they’ve encapsulated into these 10 handy tips.
 It’s hard not to agree.
 After all, it seems logical that companies with a commitment to employee satisfaction, development, and well-being would have at least some market advantage.

-But these aren’t exactly new ideas.
+But drawing these lines between CX and EX isn’t exactly a new idea.
 Gallup, for example, has been promoting the 12 Elements of Great Managing - which are all about inspiring top performance in employees - since at least the ‘90s.
 And their latest Q12™ research quantifies the (significant) gap between companies at the top and bottom quartiles of employee engagement.
-In it, they found that organizations in the top quartile had:
+In a 2013 version of this report, they found that organizations in the top quartile had:

 - 22% higher profitability,